OctopusDeploy/blog/blog/2018-12/octopus-release-2018.10-lts/index.md

 ## Will you still support me even if I don't upgrade?

 Absolutely, yes!
-Staying current with Octopus Server releases is mutually beneficial, but we will support any Octopus customer to the best of our ability regardless of which release you are running.
+Staying current with Octopus Server releases is mutually beneficial, but we will support all Octopus customers to the best of our ability regardless of which release you are running.
 If we fix a bug on your behalf, you will need to upgrade to get the bug fix anyhow.
 Staying current is in everyone's best interests!

 ## Wrapping up